 Normally, human body cells grow and divide to form new cells as they need them, but cancer is a disease caused when cells begin to divide without stopping and spreading into surrounding tissues.
-This is a disease caused by change or damage to DNA (deoxyribonucleic acid is the building block of life).
+This is a disease caused by change or damage to DNA (deoxyribonucleic acid is the building block of How can we control risk factors and prevent diseases?

+life).
 Mostly, these diseases are cases due to environmental risk factors.
 Many of these factors are controllable lifestyle choices.
 On the other hand, there are also anti-risk factors which protect our health from risk factors.